7 local service business strategies for 2026 growth

 Omnichannel presence = local service growth

-Tasa streamline team management for local service businesses
+Tasa: task management for local service teams

 Tasa visual interface, picture-based tasks, real time translation